 A culture of blood, sputum, wound, or other site will be tested and if S. aureus is isolated, it will be tested against antibiotics to see if it is Methicillin-resistant and to determine the proper treatment.

-It is crucial to seek treatment if you think you have an MRSA infection.
+It is crucial to seek treatments if you think you have an MRSA infection.
 MRSA infections can be serious or even fatal if left untreated.
 Patients may carry MRSA innocuously on the skin or in the nostrils, yet this opportunistic microbe can quickly turn dangerous if it enters a living host’s bloodstream.
 Failure to diagnose and treat promptly can result in septic shock and even toxic shock syndrome.
-That is why it is essential to seek treatment from a professional as soon as you suspect you have come in contact with MRSA.
+That is why it is essential to seek treatment from a professional and get a diagnosis as soon as you suspect you have come in contact with MRSA.

 - MRSA infection.
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/mrsa/symptoms-causes/syc-20375336.
 Published November 8, 2022.
 Accessed December 2022.